 Date: 29 July, 2021

 From the FT: Google and Facebook have said they will require workers to be vaccinated against Covid-19 before they return to work at their US campuses amid a rise in cases blamed on the rapid spread of the Delta variant.
 Sundar Pichai, Google’s chief executive, said the policy would be introduced in the US “in the coming weeks” before being rolled out globally for its 144,000 employees.
-The internet search group also said on Wednesday that it would delay the full reopening of its campuses until October 18 due to the spread of the Delta variant, pushing back the official return to work by a month and a half.
 Facebook said in a statement on Wednesday that it would require anyone coming to work at its US campuses to get vaccinated.
 “How we implement this policy will depend on local conditions and regulations,” Lori Goler, vice-president of human resources, said in a statement.

 Date: 29 July, 2021